-Researchers don’t yet know all of the DNA changes that result in MCC, but they have found that many of these cancers have changes in tumor suppressor genes.
+Researchers don’t yet know all of the DNA changes that can result in MCC, but they have found that many of these cancers have changes in tumor suppressor genes.

 MCC does not seem to run in families, so the DNA changes that lead to MCC are not likely to be inherited from a person’s parents.
-Instead, these changes probably take place during the person’s lifetime.
+Instead, these changes probably happen during the person’s life.
 Sometimes these changes might just be random events that happen inside cells, without having an outside cause.
 But sometimes the cause might be something specific, like long-term sun exposure or infection with the Merkel cell polyomavirus (MCV).

 Ultraviolet (UV) radiation can damage the DNA inside skin cells.
 Sometimes this damage affects certain genes that control how and when cells grow and divide, which may be the first step on the path to cancer.

-The role of MCV infection in the development of MCC is not yet clear.
-Researchers have found that the virus can get inside cells and cause them to make a protein that turns off tumor suppressor genes, which might lead to MCC.
+How MCV infection plays a role in the development of MCC is not completely clear.
+But researchers have found that the virus can get inside cells and cause them to make a protein that turns off tumor suppressor genes, which might lead to MCC.

 The importance of MCV infection might help explain why people with weakened immune systems have a higher risk of MCC.
 It might be that the virus is normally kept in check (but not eliminated completely) by the immune system.
-A suppressed immune system could allow the virus to grow and flourish, which in turn might raise the risk of MCC.
+A weakened immune system could allow the virus to grow and flourish, which in turn might raise the risk of MCC.

 Scientists are looking for the specific DNA changes inside MCC cells to help explain what causes it.
-A better understanding of how damaged DNA leads to MCC might also be used to design treatments to overcome or repair the damage.
+A better understanding of how damaged DNA leads to MCC might also be used to design better treatments for it.

 Last Medical Review: 04/13/2015